DataMolt/Pencil_Durability_Kata/README.md

 https://docs.microsoft.com/en-us/dotnet/core/tools/?tabs=netcore2x

-To build the solution using the .Net CLI use the following command:
+To build the solution using the .Net CLI, navigate to the project root folder and use the following command:

 dotnet build